nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: From Linear to Nonlinear Krylov methods

 which requires only $r_j$ as well as applications of $J_f(x_j)$ in the process.
 We will refer to every algorithm that uses nlGCR as an outer iteration and is equipped with a subroutine $\mathcal{SR}_j$ for \eqref{eq:refinedlocal} as a \emph{nonlinear Krylov method}.
 Observe that performing a few iterations of an iterative inner solver for \eqref{eq:refinedlocal} effectively incorporates the inexact Newton update direction $\Delta x_j$ from \eqref{eq:inexactNewton} into the search space $P_j$, thereby improving the local linear model.
 However, as a large number of applications of $J_f(x_j)$ within $\mathcal{SR}_j$ may introduce substantial computational overhead, their use should therefore be carefully balanced to enhance the local linear model \eqref{eq:localmodel} as effectively as possible without dominating the overall complexity.
-In \cite{DeS1996}, classical inner methods include Krylov subspace methods such as GMRES or the Bi-Conjugate Gradient Stabilized method (BiCGStab,\cite{Van1992}) if $J_f(x_j)$ is non-symmetric and CG for symmetric Jacobians.
+In \cite{DeS1996}, classical inner methods include Krylov subspace methods such as GMRES or the Bi-Conjugate Gradient Stabilized method (BiCGStab, \cite{Van1992}) if $J_f(x_j)$ is non-symmetric and CG for symmetric Jacobians.
 However, our framework is not restricted to Krylov subspace methods to obtain $p_j$.
 Different techniques such as classical iterative methods, randomized projection approaches or whatever algorithm is viable for subproblem \eqref{eq:refinedlocal} can be used.
-Nevertheless, in this paper, we will focus on three particular Krylov subspace approaches that will lead to nonlinear extensions of GMRESR($m,k$) \autoref{sec:nlgmresr}, GCRO($m,k$) \autoref{sec:nlgcro} and LGMRES($m,k$) \autoref{sec:nllgmres}.
+Nevertheless, in this paper, we will focus on three particular Krylov subspace approaches that will lead to nonlinear extensions of GMRESR($m,k$) , GCRO($m,k$) and LGMRES($m,k$).
+Before getting into details, the general form of \textit{nlKrylov} methods is displayed in \Cref{alg:nlKrylovSR}, where again, notation from \eqref{eq:defV} is used.